nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 #### we'll demonstrate some of the capabilities of the latest version of `astsa` ... the [NEWS](https://github.com/nickpoison/astsa/blob/master/NEWS.md) page  has additional installation information.

 Remember to load `astsa` at the start of a session.
+Some of the stuff below uses version 2.0.1.

 > **`library(astsa)`**